JSSatchell/HyperSearch/README.md

 **NAVIGATION**

+Navigate the favorites menu easily with Alt + 1-9 or Alt + X for the exit menu.

 Type in the search bar and press enter to search the internet via your default search engine (see changing the default search engine below)

 Type * at the beginning of your search to search the index on the left instead

     *Category Name

 If the search starts with * pressing Enter will set the focus to the links window below the search bar.
-Pressing enter again will activate the highlighted link.
+Pressing Enter again will activate the highlighted link.

 If focus is on the search bar, Tab will first go to the index which can be navigated by pressing the letter corresponding to the first letter of the desired category.
 A second Tab will highlight the links window.